-The Landscape Character Type (LCT) within the scheme extents is categorized as 'Upland Glen - Cairngorms' (no. 127) (Scottish Landscape Character Types), which is characterised by:
+The Landscape Character Type (LCT) within the scheme extents is categorized as 'Upland Strath' (no. 127) (Scottish Landscape Character Types), which is characterised by:

 - Large, broad, flat bottomed strath, with some narrower pinch-point sections. - Valley floor with the meandering River Spey and frequent lochs and marshes. - Meadows and wetlands prone to flooding on the valley floor. - Mixed pastures and broadleaved woodland in more undulating areas. - Wetlands flanked by mixed woodland and conifer forests. - Main communication corridor housing A9 trunk road and railway. - Estate houses and policy landscapes in many parts of the strath. - A well-settled area with a series of settlements occurs along the northern side of the strath at bridging points over the River Spey.
 They are popular tourist destinations serving the Cairngorms National Park.
-Elsewhere farms and houses are frequent along main and minor roads.

-- Views to the Cairngorm mountains. - Noise and activity from busy A9.
+Elsewhere farms and houses are frequent along main and minor roads. - Views to the Cairngorm mountains. - Noise and activity from busy A9.

-Historic Environment Scotland's HLAMap (HLAMap) has highlighted that the surrounding landscape is dominated by pastoral farmland with urban development and some woodland further afield.
+Historic Environment Scotland's HLAMap (HLAMap) has highlighted that the surrounding landscape includes areas of broadleaved woodland, plantation woodland, fields associated with farms and areas of grassland and heather moorland.